onap/doc/docs/guides/onap-documentation/setup-of-a-doc-dev-system.rst

 Install python3 related packages
 ================================
-..
-   .. important:: The main python3 package is preinstalled in Ubuntu.
-But please
-      ensure that python version 3.8 is also available on your system.

-.. important:: The main python3 package is preinstalled in Ubuntu
+.. important:: The main python3 package comes preinstalled with Ubuntu

 Open a :guilabel:`Terminal` window and update the package management system with ...